-The one hundred-third in a series of posts highlighting buildings in East Wilson Historic District, a national historic district located in Wilson, North Carolina.
+The one hundred twenty-eighth in a series of posts highlighting buildings in East Wilson Historic District, a national historic district located in Wilson, North Carolina.
 As originally approved, the district encompasses 858 contributing buildings and two contributing structures in a historically African-American section of Wilson.
 (A significant number have since been lost.)
 The district was developed between about 1890 to 1940 and includes notable examples of Queen Anne, Bungalow/American Craftsman, and Shotgun-style architecture.
 It was listed on the National Register of Historic Places in 1988.

-From the 1908 Sanborn fire insurance map of Wilson.
+Sanborn fire insurance map of Wilson, N.C., 1922.

-Wilson Daily Times, 18 September 1948.
+Wilson Daily Times, 4 August 1925.

 In the 1928 Hill’s Wilson, N.C., city directory: Hodges James (c; Gertrude) driver h 802 Viola; Hodges Joseph (c; Pearl) lab h 802 Viola

 In the 1930 census of Wilson, Wilson County: at 802 Viola, rents at $16/month, laundress Anna R. Parker, 65, widow; grandchildren Gurtrude, 7, Emma M., 5, Matthews, 4, and Dorthy, 2; and daughters Ellen Gay, 27, laundress, and Minnie Knight, 29.

 In the 1930 Hill’s Wilson, N.C., city directory: Parker Minnie (c) lndrs h 802 Viola; Parker Roxie A (c) lndrs h 802 Viola